chen0040/ansible-centos-redis/README.md

 vagrant up
 ```

-This will start a vagrant centos 7 VM (at ip 192.168.10.12) with java, ansible, and make tools.
+This will start a vagrant centos 7 VM (at ip 192.168.10.12) with ansible and make tools.
 Run the following command to ssh into the centos VM:

 ```bash
 vagrant ssh